LamaAni/meta-prep/troubleshooting/interview/resha.md

 - ulimit (check `ulimit -a`) for your user/group is set to very low.
 You can't create processes more than ulimit range.
 - Someone started fork bomb.
 There are no PIDs available actually.
 - All PIDs have specific fd in the file system.
 You are running out of inodes.
 No more inodes. (df)

+# Unable to boot OS.
+What can be the issue?

+- BIOS Settings
+- Bad MBR
+- Incorrect GRUB
+- No boot/bad boot folder
+- Error sequence.
+- run level?

+- Bad disk

+Use external drive and check the disk, boot record.